thurn/dungeonstrike/notes/skeleton.md

 Deals 4d6 fire damage to all creatures in area of effect, agility/15 save for half damage.

 ## 4 Petra
-- AA: wraith
+- AA: Sleep Glyph [wraith]
+Enemy creatures within range of this glyph must succeed at a Min/15 check save or fall asleep.

-- BB: sentinel
+- BB: Heal II [sentinel]
+Heal 10 damage.

-- CC: neutral
+- CC: Forecast [neutral]
+Look at the top 3 cards of your deck.
+Put one in your hand and shuffle the others back.

-- DD: neutral
+- DD: Mage Armor [neutral]
+Gain 5 damage reduction until your next turn

 # Equipment Deck (15 cards)
 ## 5 guns (levels 1-5)